 I cannot help you develop your new food product.
 Nor endorse your product.
-As a consultant my expertize is in shelf life studies especially ingredient stability, Maillard browning and reaction kinetics.
+As a food science consultant my expertise is in shelf life studies especially ingredient stability, Maillard browning and reaction kinetics.
 However, you need to contact me professionally for this service, for which there may be a fee.

 Hi,